How to Report

 - If you are familiar with the merchant, please contact them directly to resolve the matter.

-- If you are unfamiliar with merchant, a quick Google search could help identify the merchant as many businesses trade under different name/s.
+- If you are unfamiliar with the merchant, a quick Google search could help identify the merchant as many businesses trade under different name/s.

 IDCARE provides free, confidential support and guidance to people who have been targeted by fraud, scams, identity theft or compromise.